-Licensed Practical Nurses with a current unencumbered Mississippi license and at least one years work experience in a clinical setting within the last two (2) years are eligible for advanced placement in the Associate of Science in Nursing Program.
-They must have satisfactorily completed the prerequisite courses, first year non-nursing courses, NU 112 Pharmacology, NU 144 Nursing Transition, and NU 145 Nursing Transition Clinical.
-NU 112, NU 144, and NU 145 are offered during the second term of summer school.
+Licensed Practical Nurses with a current unencumbered Mississippi LPN license and at least one year's work experience in a clinical setting within the last two (2) years are eligible for advanced placement in the Associate of Science in Nursing Program.
+They must have satisfactorily completed the prerequisite courses, first year non-nursing courses, NU 112 - Pharmacology and Drug Therapy in Nursing , NU 144 - Nursing Transition , and NU 145 - Nursing Transition Clinical .
+NU 112 , NU 144 , and NU 145 are offered during the second term of summer school.
 Upon completion of NU 144 and NU 145 the LPN will have validated 16 hours of credit in nursing and may enter the second year of the Associate of Science in Nursing curriculum.
 Sixty (60) semester credit hours are required for graduation.
 Thirty (30) hours must be earned at MUW.

-Registered Nurses who are graduates of Associate of Science in Nursing and diploma programs with a current unencumbered license are eligible for advanced placement in the Bachelor of Science in Nursing Program when they have satisfactorily completed all but 12 hours of the prerequisite courses.
-NU 359, the professional transition course, is offered in the fall semester.
-Upon completion of the NU 359 course, the RN will have validated 24 hours of credit in nursing and would then enter the senior year.
+Registered Nurses who are graduates of Associate of Science in Nursing and Diploma Programs with a current unencumbered license are eligible for advanced placement in the Bachelor of Science in Nursing Program when they have satisfactorily completed all but 12 hours of the prerequisite courses.
+The professional transition course sequence NU 360, NU 361, NU 362, and NU 363, is offered in the fall semester.
+Upon completion of this sequence, the RN will have validated 24 hours of credit in nursing and would then enter the senior year.